-As your company grows, the volume of information stored across every app you use escalates.
+As your company grows, and the volume of information stored across every app you use escalates, "findability" plummets.

 Most companies will set up a knowledge base, a designated space to store information, and periodically add to it.